Omikrone/Chessgame/README.md

 ## Future Improvements

 Future improvements for this project may include:
-- [ ] Adding zobrist hashing for detecting threefold repetition and other advanced rules.
+- [X] Adding compatibility with the Chessboard library for chess rules and logic.
 - [ ] Better Handling of the game session and player management.
 - [ ] Implementing a multiplayer mode over the network.
 - [ ] Enhancing the user interface with more features and better design.
-- [ ] Adding a compatibility mode for chess engines (like Euphron in the future).